State-College-Plone/WebServerAuth/Products/WebServerAuth/README.txt

             2. In source_users (in the ZMI: your-plone-site &rarr; acl_users
                &rarr; source_users), change the Login Name of the user to the full, domain-having name.

+    Strip Windows/Active Directory domain from login names

+        If your web server includes a Windows/Active Directory domain in the login name, WebServerAuth will not, by default, strip it off.
+For example, if the server sets X_REMOTE_USER to "EXAMPLE\fred", WebServerAuth will pass this through unaltered.
+If you want to strip off the domain and shorten it to "fred" (for example, if you are using Active Directory and sAMAccountName as the user id name), turn on "Strip Windows/Active Directory domain from login names".

     Login name is in the such-and-such header